Mike Clarke's the punk behind the UK's long running Infllammable

 CHAOS, ACTIFED, LONDON PX etc. The music was a bit limited, the singer into

-GBH/ Exploited thing.
+the whole GBH/ Exploited thing.
 One night in Farnborough Jimmy Pursey

 turned up and started doing some Mime in the corner of the bar until